-Action will also be taken if the misuse takes place on client's premises or at a conference or exhibition or social event either organised by the College, or that you are attending as a representative of the College.
+Action will also be taken if the misuse takes place on client's premises, at a conference or exhibition that you are attending as a representative of the College, or at a social event organised by the College.

 For more information, see our separate policy on Drug, Alcohol and Substance Abuse.